pragtical/pragtical/README.md

 ![screenshot](https://pragtical.github.io/assets/img/editor.png)

-Pragtical is a code editor which was forked from [Lite XL] (also a fork of [lite]) written mostly in **Lua** with a focus on been practical rather than minimalist.
+Pragtical is a code editor which was forked from [Lite XL] (also a fork of [lite]) written mostly in **Lua** with a focus on being practical rather than minimalist.

 The name of the editor is a mixture of the words `pragmatic` and `practical`, two words that properly define our development approach as follows:

-* governed through practice or action, rather than theory, speculation or idealism
+* Government through practice and action rather than theory and speculation.
-* willing to see things as they really are and deal with them sensibly
+* Willingness to see the context of actual use cases and not only idealistic ideals.

-As a result we believe that new features introduced through pull requests should be evaluated taking a practical approach, without going into lenghty idealistic discussions that slowdown progress, merging code when logical.
+As a result [we believe](https://github.com/pragtical/pragtical/issues/6#issuecomment-1581650875) that new features introduced through pull requests should be evaluated by taking a practical approach, without going into lengthy idealistic discussions that slow down progress, merging code when logical.

 ## Goals